qoco-org/qoco/docs/_build/html/_sources/index.rst.txt

   :align: center
   :target: https://github.com/qoco-org

-This website documents the Quadratic Objective Conic Optimizer (QOCO) and the code generator :ref:`QOCOGEN <qocogen>`, developed by the `Autonomous Controls Laboratory <https://uwacl.com/>`_ at the University of Washington.
+This website documents the Quadratic Objective Conic Optimizer (QOCO) and the code generator :ref:`QOCOGEN <qocogen_doc>`, developed by the `Autonomous Controls Laboratory <https://uwacl.com/>`_ at the University of Washington.
 The code for both is available on `GitHub <https://github.com/qoco-org>`_.

 Standard Form
 --------------